Maroš Klimpl

-Maroš Klimpl (born 4 July 1980) is a Slovak football midfielder who plays with FK Kolín.
+Maroš Klimpl (born 4 July 1980) is a Slovak professional footballer who plays as a midfielder for FK Kolín.

 Club career

 Born in Martin, Slovakia, back then still part of Czechoslovakia, Klimpl played with Dukla Banská Bystrica and MFK Ružomberok for 6 seasons in the Slovak top tier before moving to the Czech Republic during the winter break of the 2001–02 season to join FK Viktoria Žižkov.
 The first two seasons with Viktoria were successful as they finished third in the Czech championship, however in the 2003–04 season they finished 15th and Klimpl moved to FC Baník Ostrava who had just been Czech champions in that season.
 He stayed in Ostrava three years and, although Baník failed to conquer the Czech championship in those years, they did win the Czech Cup in the first season Klimpl was with them.

 In summer 2007, as an already established Slovak international, he left Czech Republic after six consecutive seasons in the Gambrinus liga, and joined Danish side FC Midtjylland.
 At the end of the 2007–08 season they finished runners-up in the Danish Superliga however Klimpl was loaned to Scottish Premier League side Motherwell F.C. for the next season.
 He adapted well in Scotland and in July 2009, he joined Football League Championship side Cardiff City on trial.
 On 31 August 2009, he agreed a deal to join Scottish First Division side Dundee.
 On 4 May 2010, he was informed along with 3 other players that he was no longer wanted and was free to look for another club.
 On 28 June 2010, it was announced that he has been released from his contract.
 He subsequently rejoined Viktoria Žižkov for the 2010/2011 season.
 In February 2011 after a successful trial Klimpl signed with Serbian club Sloboda Užice.

 In summer 2011 he moved to Cyprus joining Aris Limassol.
-Next summer he returned to the Czech Republic and for a season and a half played with third level side FC Chomutov.
+Next summer he returned to the Czech Republic and for a season and a half played with third-level side FC Chomutov.
 During the 2013–14 season winter break he moved to Gambrinus liga side FK Teplice.
 In summer 2014 he joined FK Kolín.